jamesquinlan/dsc-techstack/README.md

 # DSC-TECHSTACK

 TechStack topics for computational (and data) scientists.
-List of topics (see topics folder) is not exhaustive.
-Course inspired by (i) a summer course run by [Dr. Ed Overman at Ohio State University](https://math.osu.edu/people/overman.2) and (ii) [MIT - The Missing Semester](https://missing.csail.mit.edu).
+The list of topics (see topics folder) is incomplete.
+The course was inspired by (i) a summer course run by [Dr. Ed Overman at Ohio State University](https://math.osu.edu/people/overman.2) and (ii) [MIT - The Missing Semester](https://missing.csail.mit.edu).

 ## Course description

-This course facilitates the development of proficiency with the tools of computational and data science.
+This course facilitates the development of proficiency with computational and data science tools.
 Critical elements of the computing ecosystem that could make workflows smoother and easier are covered.
-These topics include but are not limited to the command-line, the use of text editors, and version control systems.
-Mastering such tools enables one to become more efficient at the problem-solving process and provides unique knowledge and skills.
+These topics include but are not limited to the command line, the use of text editors, and version control systems.
+Mastering such tools enables one to become more efficient at problem-solving and provides unique knowledge and skills.

 ## Learning Outcomes
-At the conclusion of this course students will be able to:
+After this course, students will be able to:

-* navigate file directory from the command-line;
+* navigate the file directory from the command line;
 * add, remove, and rename files and directories at the CLI;
 * clone a repository; add, commit, and push files to repository; create a pull request;
 * typeset mathematics;
-* develop professional profile;
+* develop a professional profile;
 * create, edit, and save text files;
-* obtain data from website via webscraping;
+* obtain data from the website via web scraping;
 * visualize and manipulate geometrical objects;
-* perform basic data wranngling using R;
+* perform basic data wrangling using R;
 * consider data ethics issues;
 * differentiate and integrate functions unable to do by hand;
 * examine computer security and privacy issues.